Emonueje/simple_shell/README.md

 Welcome, to this `simple shell` project!!.
 This shell can be compiled and launched from the command line
 ### HOW TO COMPILE
 ----
-The shell should be compiled this way:
+The shell should be compiled this way:<br>
-`gcc -Wall -Werror -Wextra -pedantic *.c -o hsh
+`gcc -Wall -Werror -Wextra -pedantic *.c -o hsh`
 ### SYNTAX
 -----
 When using this shell, the syntax for running any command is the same with the syntax for running commands on the